BG-RyanM/dispatchio/README.md

 - Blocking (optional): if set, no other messages can be sent to destination/group until this one is handled.
 - Content

+## Message Tunneler

+This abstract class enables communication with other processes, over a network, or with code written in another language, such as C++.
+In theory, a tunneler could even be used to turn a message into a record saved to some database.

+Message tunnelers are connected to the dispatcher, which routes messages to them (in fact, a tunnel is also listener).
+The tunneler packages up the messages and sends them through the underlying connection layer (e.g. TCP/IP) to a tunneler on the other side.
+That tunneler then hands the messages off to its own connected dispatcher.

+Some configuration and setup of tunnelers must be done by the user, but, once completed, sending messages between processes becomes as simple as sending them within a process.

 ### Lifecycle of message